 The rental for off-campus accommodations could vary from HK$10,000 to HK$15,000 a month, depending on the size, location, age of the building, etc. The rental normally does not cover utility and internet charges.

 Please contact the Student Residence Office for assistance in locating information on off-campus accommodation or see "Off-campus Accommodation".
+Please also be sure of the safety and authenticity of off-campus residences.
+It is a good idea to contact the CityU Global Services Office should you have any worries.

 It is unnecessary to carry a large amount of cash with you when you travel to Hong Kong.
 There is no immediate or large payment due on arrival, so an amount of around HK$10,000 in cash to support general living for the first two months should suffice.